QuantumBFS/Multigraphs.jl/README.md

 Multiple edge 1 => 2 with multiplicity 2
 Multiple edge 2 => 3 with multiplicity 1

-# here e is a LightGraphs.SimpleEdge
+# here e is a Graphs.SimpleEdge
 julia> for e in mes[1]
            println(e)
        end